Best Things to Do in Suzhou: 3-Day Itinerary For First-Timers (2025)

 But Tiger Hill isn’t just about the pagoda.
 The whole area is full of little historical relics, like the Beamless Hall from the Yuan Dynasty and the Wanjing Villa, where you’ll find a peaceful bonsai garden that’s just perfect for a quiet walk.

-Considering the size of the area and all the stories tied to it, booking a guided tour with a local guide can really make your visit more insightful and meaningful.
+Given the area’s size and the stories tied to it, booking a guided tour with a local guide can make your visit more insightful and meaningful.
 You can find bilingual private tours here.

 5. Luohan Twin Pagodas